KevinLanahan/StdDrawGame/README.md

-Uses the StdLibrary to create a GUI in java that displays a tic tac toe game
+-Uses the StdLibrary to create a GUI in java that displays a tic tac toe game -To be able to run this code make sure you have the StdLib downloaded -If you do not have it, heres a link to the download:  https://introcs.cs.princeton.edu/java/stdlib/